matuskalas/nicest2-fair-hackathon/content/_index.md

 ### How to join

 We have a limited number of seats.
 Priority seats are given to NICEST2 staff.

+To ensure a balanced mix of participants we warmly invite both climate researchers and research data managers.

  Please use the [NeIC indico page](https://indico.neic.no/event/177/overview) to register your interest.

 **As an attendees, we request you to be able to contribute a minimum of 30 hours (including the hackathon itself)**.